LucidJun/DREAM/docs/descriptions/personal.rst

 3. Extract your feature
 -----------------------

 The newly implemented feature is ready to be extracted.
-You must pass as an argument the path of the script where the implemented features in step 1 reside (``features_path``).
-TSFEL will do the rest for you.
+You must pass as an argument the path of the script where the implemented features in step 1 reside (``features_path``). dream will do the rest for you.

 .. code:: python

-	features = tsfel.time_series_features_extractor(dict_features, signal_windows, fs=None, window_spliter=False, personal_dir=my_dir)
+	features = dream.time_series_features_extractor(dict_features, signal_windows, fs=None, window_spliter=False, personal_dir=my_dir)

 4. Create a pull request (optional)
 -----------------------------------

-If you would like to contribute to TSFEL growth, remember to add a pull request on our GitHub page with your feature implementation.
+If you would like to contribute to dream growth, remember to add a pull request on our GitHub page with your feature implementation.

-To add your feature to TSFEL complete the following steps:
+To add your feature to dream complete the following steps:

-1. Fork TSFEL's Development branch
+1. Fork dream's Development branch

-2. Add your feature implementation to `/tsfel/feature_extraction/features.py <https://github.com/fraunhoferportugal/tsfel/blob/development/tsfel/feature_extraction/features.py>`_
+2. Add your feature implementation to `/dream/feature_extraction/features.py <https://github.com/fraunhoferportugal/dream/blob/development/dream/feature_extraction/features.py>`_

-3. Add documentation for the new feature in `/tsfel/feature_extraction/features.json <https://github.com/fraunhoferportugal/tsfel/blob/development/tsfel/feature_extraction/features.json>`_
+3. Add documentation for the new feature in `/dream/feature_extraction/features.json <https://github.com/fraunhoferportugal/dream/blob/development/dream/feature_extraction/features.json>`_

-4. Develop unit tests for the new feature in `/tests/test_features.py <https://github.com/fraunhoferportugal/tsfel/blob/development/tests/test_features.py>`_
+4. Develop unit tests for the new feature in `/tests/test_features.py <https://github.com/fraunhoferportugal/dream/blob/development/tests/test_features.py>`_

-5. Create a pull request in `GitHub <hhttps://github.com/fraunhoferportugal/tsfel>`_
+5. Create a pull request in `GitHub <hhttps://github.com/fraunhoferportugal/dream>`_